the7ag/BP_Drivers/README.md

 ### Ultrasonic Driver Testing
 - Utilize the Ultrasonic driver to interface with ultrasonic sensors for distance measurement.
 Example codes and usage guidelines can be found in the respective folder.
+#### LCD Testing
+- To test the LCD driver, an example code demonstrating the initialization and basic operations of the LCD module can be found in `006_LCD_TEST.c`.
+This includes initializing the LCD, writing text or custom characters, and performing basic display operations.

 ## Usage
 1. Clone the repository: